crustyoldhuman/SSVidPlayer/README.md

 * **Scroll Wheel (over inputs):** Adjust volume, zoom, sync offsets, and cropping pixel by pixel.
 * **Double Click on player:** Open file browser to load new media.
 * **Click & Drag (Subtitles):** Reposition subtitles anywhere on the screen.

+## Known Limitations

+* `srt`files are required for subtitles.
+Embedded subtitles will not work due to browser limitations.
+The page is simply blind to embedded subtitles and there is nothing I can do about it.
+* The ambilight glow effect will look wonky if there are any black edges or bars permanently embedded into a playing video file.
+Use the cropping tool to fix this problem.
+* Currently there is no playlist support, but I could add it if it seems like people would use it.
+I personally don't need a playlist feature.
+Drop a message if you'd like a playlist.

 ## Technical Stack